Field Robotics: Exploration, Data Collection, Mapping, and Persistent Monitoring

 Present-day robotic algorithms and systems lack sufficient robustness to operate reliably in environments that are unknown a priori.
 We develop autonomous robotic exploration in unknown and extreme environments such as forests, deserts, and underwater.
 Our research enables a robot to navigate and traverse a disaster site, collaborate in teams with other robots, or with humans for search and rescue or scientific exploration and discovery.
 The outcome of our research is an enabling scientific technology for directly sampling and analyzing surface and subsurface compositions.

-This project aims to learn about people through art and to help them to learn about themselves.
-We explore this hypothesis: museum visitors will be more willing to open up to a robot than to a human docent in terms of admitting “lack of knowledge about art.”
+This project aims to learn about people through art and help them learn about themselves.
+We explore this hypothesis: museum visitors will be more willing to open up to a robot than to a human docent to admit “lack of knowledge about art.”

 RobotX is an international robotic vehicle competition focused on the advancement of autonomous vehicle technology.
 Organized by the Association for Unmanned Vehicle Systems International (AUVSI) and sponsored by the Office of Naval Research (ONR), the RobotX Maritime Challenge requires teams to utilize autonomous surface vehicle platforms and sensors to build a boat capable of on-board decision-making regarding navigation, mapping, and objective completion without human intervention or remote control.
 In addition to fully autonomous movement, the boat must be capable of tasks like obstacle avoidance, object detection and recovery, and signal recognition.